vekatze/neut/book/src/modality-and-memory.md

 }
 ```

 This won't compile because `transformer` contains a free variable `a`.
-This works as a safety guard, it compiled the following scenario would be possible:
+This works as a safety guard: if it compiled, the following scenario would be possible:

 ```neut
 define id-bin(arg: &binary) -> &binary {